What is Inventions, Commercialization & Entrepreneurship?

 - Assist in finding partners and funding to support proof-of-concept and commercialization

-- Negotiate license agreements with interested companies
+- Negotiate license agreements

 - Support long-term relationships with strategic partners to support the development of early-stage discoveries into market-ready technologies and products